lesage-oded/tungsten-resource-test/README.md

 Overview
 ===============
-The tests provided in this repo work using a patched version of Shaker to add enhancements necessary to run the tests.
+The tests provided in this repo work are a copy of the Contrail tests used internally at AT&T.
-These enhancements include the ability to specify supporting heat stacks for a test and use heat environment files.

 Setup
 ------------------